luismvlopes/simple-epg-information/README.md

-A simple Electronic Programme Guide app for learning purposes.
+A simple Electronic Programme Guide app.
+It can create channels and retrive the existing ones.
+Can add programs to channels and perform CRUD operations with them.

 A java backend application that provides REST endpoints to read, create and consult channels and programs.